wgyzhnjq/fast_io/readme.md

 The simple fact is that format string was a HISTORICAL mistake made by C. format string is pitfall of security vulnerability and still a security issue today.
 For example, CVE-2016-0799 https://www.cvedetails.com/cve/CVE-2016-0799/ Even fmt has its security issues with format strings. https://www.cvedetails.com/cve/CVE-2018-1000052/

 Of course, you can argue about format string as a localization tool.
 However, you should not use that for all your formatting jobs.
 That is clearly an abuse.
-That is also why I think Rust language still sucks since it makes the same mistake and nonsense again.
+That is also why I think Rust language still sucks since it makes the same mistake again.